MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 * `rcx` is also the `idx` variable, but updated more frequently in the unrolled `30:` loop.
 * `rsi` points to the first data that the `30:` loop is unable to process.

 The main difference seems to be that `foo` counts bytes while `bar` counts elements.
-If I had to guess, I would say `rustc` makes an early determination to count bytes rather than elements, because the tuple `(x, idx)` has size 16 bytes and the addressing mode `QWORD PTR [rdi+rdx*8+C]` has a maximum scale of `8`.
+Perhaps the tuple `(x, idx)` has size 16 bytes which is larger than the maximum scale of `8` in addressing modes like `QWORD PTR [rdi+rdx*8+C]`. `rustc` might choose its loop strategy before later optimizations make them equivalent.
+The difference goes away if `foo` and `bar` are changed to take `u8`s rather than `usize`s.

 In any case, changing one of my loops to use `bar`'s style improved the emulator's FPS by 10%.

 #### Search order

-Recall that the CPU Address Space consists of many components which each listen for reads and writes to specific addresses.
+The CPU Address Space consists of many components which each listen for reads and writes to specific addresses.

 The **Mapper** takes an address and does a linear search through all of them looking for the responsible component.